 The Company also uses, from time to time, foreign currency forward contracts to economically hedge recognized foreign currency exposures on the balance sheets of various subsidiaries.
 The Company does not designate these forward contracts as hedging instruments.
-Accordingly, the gain or loss associated with these contracts is immediately recorded in earnings.
+Accordingly, the gain or loss associated with these contracts is immediately recorded in Other income (expense), net.